junxit/us-congress-bills-110/bill.md

     - **(B)** the Committee on Natural Resources of the House of Representatives.
   - **(2)** *Force and effect* The map and legal description filed under paragraph (1) shall have the same force and effect as if included in this Act, except that the Secretary may correct any clerical or typographical error in the map or legal description.
   - **(3)** *Public availability* The map and legal description filed under paragraph (1) shall be on file and available for public inspection in the Office of the Secretary.
-- **(c)** *Hydrologic, meteorologic, and climatological devices, facilities, and associated equipment* Nothing in this Act—
+- **(c)** *Hydrologic, meteorologic, and climatological devices, facilities, and associated equipment* The Secretary shall continue to manage maintenance and access to hydrologic, meteorologic, and climatological devices, facilities and associated equipment consistent with House Report 98–40.
-  - **(1)** prevents the installation and maintenance of, or if nonmotorized access is not reasonably available or time is of the essence, limited motorized access to, hydrologic, meteorologic, or climatological devices or facilities and communication equipment associated with the devices, if the devices, facilities, or equipment are essential to flood warning, flood control, water supply forecasting, or reservoir operation purposes; or
-  - **(2)** precludes or restricts the use of utility helicopters for inspection or surveillance of utility facilities in the vicinity of an area designated as wilderness by this Act.
 - **(d)** *No buffer zones*
   - **(1)** *In general* Nothing in this Act creates a protective perimeter or buffer zone around an area designated as wilderness by this Act.
-  - **(2)** *Activities outside wilderness* The fact that a nonwilderness activity or use can be seen or heard from within an area designated as wilderness by this Act shall not preclude the conduct of the activity or use outside the boundary of the wilderness.
+  - **(2)** *Activities outside wilderness* Nothing in this Act precludes authorized activities conducted outside of the areas designated as wilderness by this Act by cabin owners (or their designees) in the Mineral King Valley area, or the property owners (or their designees) or lessees in the Silver City private inholding (as identified on the map titled “John Krebs Wilderness” and dated March 10, 2008).
 - **(e)** *Horseback riding* Nothing in this Act precludes horseback riding in, or the entry of recreational or commercial saddle or pack stock into, an area designated as wilderness by this Act.

 ## § 5.
 Authorization of appropriations